Tecatech/job-interview-preparation/Application Security/Application Security Engineer/README.md

 General security setup issues, quite like misconfigured access controls, pose significant hazards by providing attackers with quick and easy access to critical data and site regions.

-With an average rate of incidence of 4 percent and over 208 000 occurrences of a common weakness enumeration (CWE) in this category, OWASP checked 90 percent of applications for misconfiguration. «CWE-16 configuration» and «CWE-611 improper restriction of XML external entity reference» are two notable CWEs included.
+With an average rate of incidence of 4 percent and over 208 000 occurrences of a Common Weakness Enumeration (CWE) in this category, OWASP checked 90 percent of applications for misconfiguration. «CWE-16 configuration» and «CWE-611 improper restriction of XML external entity reference» are two notable CWEs included.
 To avoid configuration complications, secure installation techniques must be used, which include:

 * A systematic reinforcement process allows for quick and easy deployment of a secure environment.
 Configuration of developmental, quality control and operational environments should be similar, with distinct user privileges.
 * It is ideal for automating processes for establishing a new safe environment to save time and effort necessary.
 Unused features and frameworks should be removed or not installed.
 A primary platform with no unessential features, components, documentation, or demonstrations decreases the likelihood of configuration vulnerabilities.